-Logan grew up in Dallas, Texas and earned his B.A. in History and Political Science at Northwestern University, where he graduated with honors and the Highest Order of Excellence.
+Logan earned his B.A. in History and Political Science, with honors, from Northwestern University, where he graduated in the Highest Order of Excellence.
 Logan is an aviation geek who also loves soccer.